cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

 64 bytes from 10.244.1.20: seq=0 ttl=64 time=0.234 ms
 ```

-From here, you can continue your investigation.
-This command allows you to troubleshoot a running pod with more options and no risk of impacting the production pod.
+Inside the temporary container, you can continue your investigation.
+This command allows you to troubleshoot a running pod with more options and no risk of impacting the production environment.

-For more information, see [kubectl debug](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_debug/) and [Debug Running Pods with Ephemeral Containers](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/).
+For more information, see [kubectl debug](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_debug/) and [Debug Running Pods](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/).

 ## References
 - [Command line tool (kubectl)](https://kubernetes.io/docs/reference/kubectl/)